 This Supervisor oversees a team of Associate Accountants, Accountants and Fiscal Administrative Officers.

 The Supervising Accountant will:

-- Supervise the staff and oversee the operations of the Federal Billing Unit.
-Assign and manage workload, monitor progress and deadlines, and assist with completion of tasks as necessary.
+- Supervise the staff and oversee the daily operations of the Capital Projects Unit.
+Assign and manage workload, monitor progress, delays and deadlines, and assist with completion of tasks as necessary.

 - Act as a liaison with Federal agencies, State agencies and DOT staff concerning funding, expenses, billing, and related administrative requirements.

-- Interact with auditors and assist with their reviews of expense and billing records.
+- Interact with auditors and assist with their reviews of procedures and records.

 - Assist with the administration of Federal agency programs, including Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Federal Railroad Administration (FRA), and others as necessary.

 - Assist with investigation of expenditure corrections, assignment of billing rates, and establishment of expense limits.

 - This position is eligible to apply for telework after successful completion of the working test period, and thereafter, in accordance with the Telework Policy.
 The Policy can be found here.
 Employees in their initial working test period must typically work on site in the office.

 - Supervisors can expect to spend roughly half of their working hours, if not more, in the office in order to execute upon their job functions and supervise their team.
 Time in the office may fluctuate based on circumstances and the team being supervised.
 The ability to apply for telework continues to be available and the agency continues to provide reasonable accommodations for those who need them.